 Vaginal bleeding experienced during the first trimester of pregnancy is more common than bleeding experienced in the second or third trimesters.

-Vaginal bleeding during the third r trimester may be a sign of preterm labor, full term labor, placenta previa or placental abruption.
+Vaginal bleeding during the third r trimester may signify preterm labor, full-term labor, placenta previa, or placental abruption.
 Certain infections may lead to vaginal bleeding at any time throughout the pregnancy.

-If you experience any amount of vaginal bleeding at any point during your pregnancy, be sure to contact your healthcare provider immediately.
-Noting the amount of blood, the color of the blood and the duration of the bleeding are helpful in determining what may be the cause of the bleeding.
+Contact your healthcare provider immediately if you experience any vaginal bleeding during your pregnancy.
+Noting the amount of blood, the color of the blood, and the duration of the bleeding help determine what may be the cause of the bleeding.

 The first action to take is to abstain from intercourse, especially in the case of a more severe condition such as placenta abruption.
 Furthermore, your doctor may recommend pelvic rest, avoiding inserting anything in the vagina until further notice, or antibiotics in case of an infection.